-We currently don't have any organised trips to Mozambique.
-However, Intrepid can create tailor made tours to many destinations, including Mozambique.
-Just fill out your details & a travel specialist will be in touch.
+At this stage we don't have any organised trips to Mozambique.
+That said, Intrepid can create tailor-made tours to many destinations, including Mozambique.
+Our fully customised trips still offer the same small group experiences with local leaders, but made just the way you want it.
+Simply fill out your details below and one of our travel specialists will be in touch.

 With cities of colonial splendour, a golden coast scattered with balmy beaches and cuisine packed with sizzle and spice, Mozambique is a magical part of mother Africa.